lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

       >
       >If the assets you are downloading also include licensed assets, you are redirected to the **[!UICONTROL Copyright Management]** page.
 In this page, select the assets, click **[!UICONTROL Agree]**, and then click **[!UICONTROL Download]**.
 If you choose to disagree, licensed assets are not downloaded.
       >
-      >License-protected assets have [license agreement attached](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) to them, which is done by setting asset's [metadata property](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) in AEM Assets.
+      >License-protected assets have [license agreement attached](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) to them, which is done by setting asset's [metadata property](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) in Experience Manager Assets.
       >

      ![](assets/licensed-asset-download-1.png)